CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Introduction

 In this work, we present a benchmark suite for the \textbf{C}lassification \textbf{A}nd \textbf{R}etrieval of \textbf{E}nzymes (CARE).
-Our contributions can be summarized as: \textbf{(1)} formalizing model evaluation into two tasks which are directly relevant to scientists and engineers: classification of an enzyme by function (Task 1), and retrieval of enzyme sequences based on a reaction (Task 2); \textbf{(2)} curating high-quality and easy-to-use datasets; \textbf{(3)} providing train-test splits that mimic challenging extrapolations in real-world use cases; and \textbf{(4)} benchmarking state-of-the-art models for Task 1, and providing the first baselines for Task 2.
-Because Task 2 has not been previously explored, we introduce a model called \textbf{C}ontrastive \textbf{R}eaction-\textbf{E}nzym\textbf{E} \textbf{P}retraining (CREEP) to serve as an initial baseline.
+Our contributions can be summarized as: \textbf{(1)} formalizing model evaluation into two tasks that encompass applications relevant to scientists and engineers: classification of an enzyme by function (Task 1), and retrieval of enzyme sequences based on a reaction (Task 2); \textbf{(2)} curating high-quality and easy-to-use datasets; \textbf{(3)} providing train-test splits that mimic challenging extrapolations in real-world use cases; and \textbf{(4)} benchmarking state-of-the-art models for Task 1, and providing a new method that serves as a baseline for Task 2.
+Because Task 2 has been minimally explored, we introduce a model called \textbf{C}ontrastive \textbf{R}eaction-\textbf{E}nzym\textbf{E} \textbf{P}retraining (CREEP) to serve as a baseline for text, reaction, and sequence integration and compare it to an existing approach (CLIPZyme) that uses sequence and reaction, in addition to other retrieval approaches.
 CREEP can perform contrastive learning across three different modalities (protein, reaction, and textual description), and the learned representations are then used for retrieval.
 Overall, we anticipate that CARE will be a useful and easy-to-use resource for ML researchers to benchmark their enzyme function prediction models.